2 Dads 1 Movie

 Matrix (Commando)

 Because I already know.
-Remember Sully when I promised to kill you last?
+Remember Sully, when I promised to kill you last?

 Sully (Commando)

-That's right Matrix you, you did.
+That's right, Matrix, you did.

 Matrix (Commando)